 - Does your food budget impact the quality of your diet?

 - Does eating well cost more for you?

 - What are the main factors that determine how much you may spend on food?

-Discuss your thoughts with other learners and take time to read comments from your peers to explore different opinions on this topic.
+Discuss your thoughts with other learners and take time to read comments from your peers to explore different opinions.

 © Deakin University